-One short section of Queens Road is within the plan area, from East Fourth Street, where it becomes a continuation of Hawthorne Lane, to East Third Street.
+One short section of Queens Road is within the Plan Area, from East Fourth Street, where it becomes a continuation of Hawthorne Lane, to East Third Street.
 As designed by John Nolen in 1905, Queens Road has a very wide median, which was once a streetcar route, and extra wide planting strips of sesquicentennial Willow Oak trees.
 No changes are proposed to its classic design.
 Any new streetscape resulting from land development should respect the established cross-section of this heritage street.

-B8 Future Developme ent Standards Roadway and On-Street Parking Four 11' travel lanes, two in each direction separated by a 24' landscaped median divider 2'6" curb and gutter on outer edges of roadway 1'6" curb and gutter on edges of median divider No bicycle lanes.
-No on-street parking Planting Strip • 12' planting strip with street trees per Charlotte Tree Ordinance No changes are proposed to Queens Road.
-Sidewalk • 6' sidewalk No changes are proposed to Queens rioad.
-Recommended Building Setbacks Per zoning setback requirements Source: Charlotte Department of Transportation
+B8 Future Development Standards Roadway and On-Street Parking: Four 11' travel lanes, two in each direction separated by a 24' landscaped median divider 2'6" curb and gutter on outer edges of roadway 1'6" curb and gutter on edges of median divider No bicycle lanes.
+No on-street parking Planting Strip: 12' planting strip with street trees per Charlotte Tree Ordinance Sidewalk: · 6' sidewalk Recommended Building Setbacks: Per zoning setback requirements